lgilski/SupaFlashCards/README.md

 # SupaFlashCards Learning Project

-This is a learning project built with React Router and TypeScript, created to practice building a modern flashcard application and improve my web development skills.
+This is a learning project built with React Router, TypeScript, Tailwind CSS, and Supabase, created to practice building a modern full-stack flashcard application.

 ## About

+SupaFlashCards is a responsive study-focused web app that allows users to create, edit, and review flashcard groups for active learning.
+The project was built for learning purposes to explore frontend, routing, authentication, API integration, and testing workflows.

-The app is designed to help explore web development concepts such as:
+The project focuses on concepts such as:

 - React and React Router for the front-end experience
-- Supabase for authentication and data storage
+- Supabase for authentication and database storage
-- TypeScript for safer and more maintainable code
+- TypeScript for a more maintainable codebase
-- Vite for fast development and build tooling
+- Vite for development and build tooling
+- Responsive UI patterns for screen adaptation
 - Testing with Vitest and Testing Library
 - Tailwind CSS for styling

 ## Features

-The project demonstrates several flashcard app features, including:
+The current version of the project demonstrates several learning and application features, including:

-- Creating and managing flashcard groups
+- Responsive dashboard for browsing flashcard groups
-- Adding questions and answers to each set
-- Studying flashcards in an interactive learning flow
+- Flashcard creation and editing workflows
+- Study mode with question/answer reveal and repeat flow
-- Marking cards for repetition and restarting study sessions
+- Card repetition logic for review sessions
-- User authentication with Supabase
+- Login, signup, logout, and anonymous access options
-- Anonymous usage with local storage for quick testing
+- Local storage support for anonymous user sessions

 ## Tech Stack